The Cheapest Way to Reline a Chimney: A Denver Pro's Honest Cost Guide

 DIY Installation

-- Inspection and Cleaning: Professional inspection and cleaning, often prerequisites, cost $150 to $250.
+- Inspection and Cleaning: A pro inspection and sweep, which you really want done first, runs $150 to $250.

-Total DIY Cost: $300 to $800 for basic installations, plus your time and effort.
+Total DIY Cost: $300 to $800 for a basic install, plus your own time and sweat.

 Professional Installation

-- Labor Costs: Standard labor costs range from $500 to $1,500, depending on the steepness of the roof and the chimney height.
+- Labor Costs: Standard labor runs $500 to $1,500, depending on how steep your roof is and how tall the chimney sits.

-- Inspection and Maintenance: Included in most professional packages.
+- Inspection and Maintenance: Folded into most professional packages.

 Cost-Saving Tips for Chimney Relining